PrimitivoFR/Owly/README.md

 - the head up to https://owly.dev
 - **NOTE:** if your browser doesn't let u pass, just type `thisisunsafe` on your keyboard.

-Port-forwarding for dev:
+Port-forwarding for dev (server):
-- `make port-fwd-all`
+- `make port-fwd-port-fwd-server`

 #### Dialing with EVANS CLI